deepmodeling/abacus-develop/toolchain/README.md

 Sometimes Intel-oneAPI have problem to link `mpirun`, which will always show in 2023.2.0 version of MPI in Intel-oneAPI.
 Try `source /path/to/setvars.sh` or install another version of IntelMPI may help.

+More problem and possible solution can be accessed via [#2928](https://github.com/deepmodeling/abacus-develop/issues/2928)